Morgan Frost Game Preview: Flyers vs. Sabres

-The Philadelphia Flyers, Morgan Frost among them, face the Buffalo Sabres on Wednesday at 7:00 PM ET, at Wells Fargo Center.
-Prop bets for Frost are available, and we have information to help you make good calls.
+Morgan Frost will be among those on the ice Friday when his Philadelphia Flyers face the Buffalo Sabres at KeyBank Center.
+There are prop bets for Frost available, and here are some stats to help you with your bets.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.